AlexKman/BE2_Nc_Knews/README.md

 2. Mount an API Router onto your app
 3. Define the routes described below
 4. Define controller functions for each of your routes.
-5. Use proper project configuration from the offset, being sure to treat development and test differently.
+5. Use proper project configuration from the offset being sure to treat development and test differently.
-6. Test each route **as you go**, checking both successful requests and the variety of errors you could expect to encounter.
+6. Test each route **as you go** checking both successful requests and the variety of errors you could expect to encounter.

 **HINT** You will need to take advantage of knex migrations in order to efficiently test your application.